pwsdc/pwsdc.github.io/content/posts/2024-03-28-tenth-spring-meeting.md

 ## IT Audit Division Presentation
 ### Auditor General Info
 - Tim DeFoor, PA's 52nd elected Auditor General and the first African American Auditor General in the state's history
-- Auditor General has been the Commonwealth's fiscal watchdog since 1810, responsible for ensuring taht taxpayer dollars are spent legally and properly
+- Auditor General has been the Commonwealth's fiscal watchdog since 1810, responsible for ensuring that taxpayer dollars are spent legally and properly
 - Mission: to serve the people of Pennsylvania by improving government accountability, transparency, and the effective use of taxpayer dollars
 ### Audit Reponsibilites
 4 types: